oasis-tcs/odata-specs/odata-data-aggregation-ext/8 Conformance.md

 <a name="RFC8174">[RFC8174]</a>
 _Leiba, B., "Ambiguity of Uppercase vs Lowercase in RFC 2119 Key Words", BCP 14, RFC 8174, DOI 10.17487/RFC8174, May 2017_
 https://www.rfc-editor.org/info/rfc8174.

+# Appendix ##asec Acknowledgments

+The contributions of the OASIS OData Technical Committee members, enumerated in [OData-Protocol](#ODataProtocol), are gratefully acknowledged.